TshilidziT/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 no permission to user and group,but all permissions to other users chmod 753 a script that sets the mode of the file -rwxr-x-wx chmod --reference=filename other_file  to mirror permissions with new file chmod -R --reference=. .  adds execute permission to all subdirectories of the current directory for owner, the group owner and all  users.
+chmod 007 no permission to user and group,but all permissions to other users chmod 753 a script that sets the mode of the file -rwxr-x-wx chmod --reference=filename other_file  to mirror permissions with new file chmod -R a+X  adds execute permission to all subdirectories of the current directory for owner, the group owner and all  users.